Middle States Accreditation Activities

 Detailed information about these processes can be found below.

 The Middle States Commision is currently engaged in a review and revision of its standards for accreditation.
 The revised standards, in their final form, will replace the current Characteristics of Excellence.
 Visit www.msche.org to review the proposed revised standards.

 Middle States Periodic Review 2013

 The University's accreditation with Middle States was last reaffirmed following its 2008 Self Study.
 The University completed its Periodic Review Report (PRR) process in June 2013.
 The PRR process and report were structured to meet the requirements for the Periodic Review Report (PRR), as described in Middle States' PRR handbook.
-The Steering Committee was co-chaired by Dr. John Deak, faculty member of the College of Arts and Sciences and Ms. Kate Yerkes, Director of Planning & Institutional Effectiveness.
+The Steering Committee was co-chaired by Dr. John Deak, faculty member of the College of Arts and Sciences and Ms. Kate Yerkes, Assistant Vice Provost for Planning & Institutional Effectiveness.

 The report was accepted by Middle States in November 2013.
 Documents and reports related to the Periodic Review, including the Middle States review team report, are available for review by members of the University community via the University's my.scranton portal.
 To view the University's Statement of Accreditation Status (SAS), visit www.msche.org.

-Questions regarding the University's institutional accreditation status, or specific Middle States accreditation processes, should be directed to Kathryn Yerkes, Director of Planning & Institutional Effectivenss, and the University's Middle States' Accreditation Liaison Officer.
+Questions regarding the University's institutional accreditation status, or specific Middle States accreditation processes, should be directed to Kathryn Yerkes, Assistant Vice Provost for Planning & Institutional Effectivenss, and the University's Middle States' Accreditation Liaison Officer.

 Middle States Self Study 2008